 All this puts a serious strain on organizations, particularly because data science is so important to business: it produces predictive models that help drive new revenue, improve customer service, and reduce operating costs.
 But the inability to gain access to data science resources and produce analytics outcomes in a timely fashion can cause significant frustration.

-To address this issue, the Prolifics Innovation Center has been working on a solution we call Data Science in a Box.
-It’s a turn-key machine learning solution that is the right answer for all kinds of data science needs.
+To address this issue, the Prolifics Innovation Center has been working on a turn-key machine learning solution that is the right answer for all kinds of data science needs.

-Data Science in a Box doesn’t replace data scientists, it works alongside them to improve what they can do.
+To be clear, technology cannot and should not replace data scientists.
+It works alongside them to improve what they can do.
 For organizations lacking data science workers, it brings those capabilities to the table and makes them easy for organizational services to consume.
 For organizations with data scientists already on the payroll, it helps them automatically evaluate thousands of algorithms in the time it would take to manually evaluate just a few.

 Think of it as a force multiplier.
 There’s no need to sacrifice quality or accuracy for the sake of cost (or the other way around).

 Data Science: An Analytics Workhorse

 So where can data science help?
 The answer is just about anywhere.
 The solution can benefit companies of any size, especially when those companies are dealing with large consumer populations that produce large volumes of data.

 To start, we’re focusing on certain use cases where data science can excel.